CanSanliturk/AnalysisEngine/README.md

 Future Development
 --------------------
-* Damping matrices will be introduced to members (and to overall structural) which uses Rayleigh damping.

 * Newmark-Beta algorithm will be implemented for dynamic analysis.

 * Material and geometrical nonlinearities will be considered.